Ayushmanas/Machine-Learning-Capstone-Projects/README.md

-# Data-Capstone-Projects
+# Machine-Learning-Ptojects
-Data Capstone Projects from certain courses
+Capstone Projects in machine learning in Python using Jupyter notebook.